- Details

 Types of Testing For Food Intolerance

 Have you had clinical tests for food intolerance, followed all the instructions - but still suffer with symptoms?
-Clinical testing frequently gives 'inconclusive' answers - requires a whole series of tests.
-But the Journal Method is fast and accurate. |
+Clinical testing frequently gives 'inconclusive' answers - and each test result may call for further tests.

 Clinical Tests from your Doctor